aluanhaddad/ng2-conventions-decorators/README.md

 ```

 ## _Why?_
-Since `@Injectable` from `'@angular/core'` takes no arguments, so it should be a decorator, not a decorator factory
+Since `@Injectable` from `'@angular/core'` takes no arguments, it should be a decorator, not a decorator factory